openid/openid4vp_ble/main.md

 NOTE 3 The purpose of the Ident characteristic is only to verify whether the mdoc is connected to the correct mdoc reader before setting starting data retrieval.
 If the mdoc is connected to the wrong mdoc reader, session establishment will fail.
 Connecting and disconnecting to an mdoc reader takes a relatively large amount of time and it is therefore fastest to implement methods to identify the correct mdoc reader to connect to and not to rely purely on the Ident characteristic to identify the correct mdoc reader.

 After connection is setup, the GATT client may check to see if the GATT server supports the L2CAP transmission profile and, if so, use it to transfer data.
 See Annex A for more information.
 If the L2CAP transmission profile is used, Clause 8.3.3.1.1.5, Clause 8.3.3.1.1.6, Clause 8.3.3.1.1.7 and Clause 8.3.3.1.1.8 do not apply

+## Security Considerations

+## Session Information

+Both wallet and the Verifier MUST remove all the information about the session after its termination.

+## Discussion points

+- not requiring nor recommending BLE secure connections.
+- no support for the Peropheral role.